(A SHORT STORY)

 A little of my story

-Currently I'm working on a young adult novel and collection of short stories, some of which can be found in Los Angeles Review, Berkeley Fiction Review, Swink Magazine, Poor Claudia, The Night, and the Rain, and the River (Forest Avenue Press anthology), Writer's Digest, and elsewhere.
+Right now I'm working on a collection of short stories, a few of which can be found in Los Angeles Review, Berkeley Fiction Review, The Baltimore Review, Writer's Digest, Swink Magazine, Forest Avenue Press, and elsewhere.

 Oregon Book Award judges for selecting The Best Worst Thing as a finalist, and Oregon Literary Arts for the honor of receiving this year's Edna L. Homes Fellowship